Best MVNO carrier 2025

 Why you can trust Android Central Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

-Getting away from the 'Big Three' carriers can be a good way of saving cash on your phone service by stripping away services you don't need.
+Moving away from the 'Big Three' carriers can be a good way of saving on your phone bill by stripping away services you don't need.
 You can find an MVNO that offers great coverage in your area and utilizes a network you already know, such as Verizon or T-Mobile.
-It can also be a good way to try a new network with one of the best Android phones, all without spending too much money or time moving over numbers.
+It can also be a good way to try a new network with one of the best Android phones, that too without spending too much money or time moving over numbers.

-A carrier like Google Fi Wireless manages to pack in extra features for someone who wants great coverage and data abroad.
-At the same time, Visible focuses on offering data without limits.
-We also quite like Tello, which lets you customize your plan as you want and is easily among the most affordable prepaid service providers in the market.
-With these MVNOs, you get to try out different networks with no hassles as there are absolutely no contracts to deal with.
+A carrier like Google Fi Wireless manages to pack in extras for consumers who require great coverage and data abroad.
+At the same time, an MVNO like Visible focuses on offering data without any limits.
+We also quite like Tello, which allows you to customize your plan as you want and is easily among the most affordable prepaid service providers in the country.
+With these MVNOs, you can try out the different networks without any hassles, as there are no contracts to deal with.

-Overall, Mint Mobile continues to be among the best choices, as long you don't mind paying in advance for at least three months of service.
+Overall, Mint Mobile continues to be among the best choices, as long you don't mind paying upfront for at least three months of service.
 Mint Mobile's offerings come in four sizes so just about anyone should be able to find something that fits their needs well.
-On top of that, Mint Mobile's family plans make your renewal costs a bit more manageable by offering you 12-month rates with three-month renewals.
-Now that it's fully owned by T-Mobile, we might see some changes in the future but for now, we can easily recommend Mint Mobile to most consumers.
+On top of that, Mint Mobile's family plans make your service renewals a lot more manageable by offering you 12-month rates at three-month renewals.
+Now that it's fully owned by T-Mobile, we might see some changes in the future but at least for now, we can recommend Mint Mobile to most users.

 Patrick Farmer